camelia-osan/Open-Space/README.md

 - CSS

-Elements were styled using *Flexbox*.
+The elements were styled using *Flexbox*.
 I used relative measurement units for better screen compatibility and different designs and cursors for interaction effects.

 To make the rocket move to a specific direction i used the *transform* property, *translate* and *rotate*.
 In order to set the speed levels, I used different values for *transition*.